Sustainable Urban Drainage Systems (SUDs)

-The chances of seeing 2-3 cars crammed on a driveway is far more likely.
+The chances of seeing 2-3 cars crammed on a driveway is far more likely, especially in suburban areas.

-So, the replacement of bedding and flowers with driveways has resulted in ‘surface water’ draining into public systems.
+The replacement of bedding and flowers with driveways has resulted in far too much ‘surface water’ draining into public systems.
 This isn’t what the public drainage systems were designed for, and that’s the problem.

 The solution is better drainage planning.